-More often than not, however, you ultimately wind up a ghost — left alone to be told by a therapist that your chronic heartache can be solved with two Lexapro; that being forbidden to meet your grandchildren is merely a byproduct of sin.
+More often than not, however, you ultimately wind up a ghost — left alone to be told by a therapist that your chronic heartache can be solved with two Lexapro.
 Your spiritual being is shattered.
 Your resume (a church musician) is thin.
-You worked your way through university to a music degree toiling at a church full-time, trying to pacify the pastor and the congregation, while sacrificing and providing for the children you raised as Christians who have now ostracized you.
+You worked your way through university to a music degree toiling at a church full-time, trying to pacify the pastor and the congregation, while sacrificing and providing for a family.

 Your hourly rate as a consultant — once $150 an hour — peddles for free through your non-profit.
 It’s been that price for years.
 You are forgotten, and as you take a rare stroll through Franklin, you realize that nobody recognizes you.
 And, if they did recognize you, they’d likely stalk self-righteously to the other side of the street.